Accessing VMFS datastore

 iSCSI connection

 Main advantage of the iSCSI interface over SSH is speed.
 In our tests, SSH is able to achieve 10% of the network's maximum throughput, and iSCSI uses 50-60% of bandwidth.
 5-20Tb datastores are common nowadays, thus iSCSI could spare you weeks of recovery time.
 It's easy to connect to the datastore if it's located on a separate NAS which has native iSCSI support.
 However, it's also possible to connect to a standard ESX server with the following trick.
-Basic idea is to create a Linux guest machine, allow it to use ESX's datastore by mapping the RDM disk, and start the iSCSI target on this Linux VM.
-All that's left is to set up the iSCSI initiator on the Windows recovery machine, adding the iSCSI disk to the system and you are ready to recover.
+The basic idea is to create a Linux guest machine, allow it to use ESX's datastore by mapping the RDM disk, and start the iSCSI target on this Linux VM.
+All that's left is to set up the iSCSI initiator on the Windows recovery machine, add the iSCSI disk to the system and you are ready to recover.
 More details and instructions are here.

 SSH connection